Solutions

 2024

-Construction began in May 2023, with operations commencing by the end of 2024.
+Construction began in May 2023, with operations commencing at the end of 2024.

 As Indigenous people, we feel it is our duty to not only invest in clean energy but to place ourselves front and centre as leaders in this transition.
 Yotin (‘wind’ in Cree) plays an important role in our cultural ways of being, and we firmly believe this mighty spirit has many more teachings and blessings to bestow upon us all